 Believe me, if you ever try to get a job in machine learning or data science and you talk about a project where you “predicted stock prices with LSTMs”, all you will be demonstrating is how incompetent you are.

 Save yourself from this embarrassing scenario by taking the “Lazy Programmer Offer”!

-Please note: The VIP coupon will work only for the next month (ending Nov 9, 2020).
+Please note: The VIP coupon will work only for the next month (starting from the coupon creation time).
 It’s unknown whether the VIP period will renew after that time.